lukaszamora/Logistic-Regression-From-Scratch/README.md

 # Logistic-Regression-From-Scratch
-Implementing linear regression from scratch on Iris data
+Implementing logistic regression from scratch on Iris data

 ## Introduction